Redo Your Estate Plan, Including Your Last Will and/or Revocable Trust Before You Get Remarried

-A remarriage can be one of the best parts of your life, or the worst.
+A remarriage can be one of the best decisions at this stage of life, or the worst.
 A remarriage later in life often creates a unique set of legal questions.
 For example, many older clients take for granted that their adult children will inherit from them when they pass away.
-The reasoning behind this assumption is because the majority of their property and life have been spent with their previous spouse, who was often a co-parent to those children, and the one who helped to build or sustain the family assets.
+The reasoning behind this assumption is because the majority of their property and life have been spent with their previous spouse, who was a co-parent to their children, and the one who helped build or sustain the family’s assets.

-However, a new marriage means that marital property may now be governed by the laws of the new state of the marriage.
-If there is no prenuptial agreement, then the surviving spouse will, under the laws of New Jersey, inherit at least one-third of the estate.
+However, a new marriage means that marital property may now be governed by the laws of the state of New Jersey if they reside in NJ.
+If there is no prenuptial agreement, then the surviving spouse may, under the laws of New Jersey, inherit at least one-third of the estate of their deceased spouse.
 This means that the adult children from the first marriage might be in for a rude awakening.
-A large part of the children’s inheritance might be “swallowed up” by the second spouse’s right to inherit one-third of her new husband’s estate.
+A large part of the children’s inheritance might be “swallowed up” by the second spouse’s right to inherit one-third of his or her spouse’s estate.

-The problems that are created by second marriages should not be taken lightly.
-It is important to talk these things through with your future spouse.
-Chances are, he or she also wants to make sure that adult children receive assets.
-If you don’t have a frank discussion with your would-be spouse, you may end up causing your loved ones a great deal of heartache and confusion as they struggle to figure out what would be best and what you would have wanted.
+The estate planning issues created by second marriages should not be taken lightly.
+It is important to talk these things through with your future spouse and your attorney.
+Chances are, he or she also wants to make sure that their children receive assets upon their death.
+If you don’t have a frank discussion with your soon-to-be spouse, you may end up causing your loved ones a great deal of heartache and resentment as they struggle to figure out why you did or did not leave your estate to them.

 What are the elective share rights of a surviving spouse under NJ law?

 Today you’re going to learn a new term called the “New Jersey elective share”.
 It is a powerful law that mandates that a portion of a married person’s estate goes to their surviving spouse.